Idlaviv17/Full-Stack-open/README.md

-# Full-Stack-open
+# Full Stack open 2021

-Full Stack open 2021
+This is the repository that contains all the exercises carried out from the Full Stack open 2021 course.